Excel → Google Maps

 Ready to import your first file?

-Drag your Excel or CSV file into Mappy and start navigating in under 2 minutes.
+Drag your Excel or CSV file into Mappy, review the address columns and validate the imported stops.